AWegnerGitHub/awegnergithub.github.io-content/2026_04_06_review_claude_code_for_python_developers.md

 There are aspects of the course that were touched on so briefly that I think would have been useful to dive into.
 These are the topics that have ended up in my research queue - hooks, mcp services, agents, agent teams.
 I think these could have filled another 4 hour block, but this was a weekend course and didn't fit.
 I'll be watching for a session that covers these topics.

 The other thing - the cost can be prohibitive to students.
 There is the cost of the course itself: $800 normally, $500 on sale when I joined.
 Plus the cost of Claude.
-It is recommended to get at last the MAx plan which runs $100 per month.
+It is recommended to get at least the Max plan which runs $100 per month.
 I agree with that.
 I think if I'd only gone with Pro, I'd have hit usage limits during the course.

 That said, if you can afford it (or get work to cover it as training), this is worth it for both an introduction to Claude Code and to learn about features you likely aren't using to their full power.
 Even with this course, I don't think I am doing that yet, but I know what to research now to get better for personal usage and for team improvements.